schlick7/LuteForMobile/stuff.md

  - Need to make sure that we are using the page location as its saved on the server

  Audio player support in Reader

+The server has a refresh books endpoint right? what happens if we trigger that?